back to stories

 From here things got more tense.
 We followed this leopard in circles, calling, looking, growling, her calls getting progressively louder and more intense, which you'll hear in the video.
 She backtracked on herself, smelled in different spots, tried new directions.
 I try my best not to get too attached to the stories of wild animals and remind myself that things are playing out as they should but I found the next 30 minutes incredibly tense.
 Could this leopard have forgotten where she left the cub or had the cub wandered off?
 Worse still, had another predator found and killed the cub.
 Just when we were starting to lose hope we saw the youngster bolting through the undergrowth towards its mother.
 We’ll never know why it took so long to respond to her but we all joked about how it looked like it had been woken from a deep slumber and just hadn’t heard her at all.

 She guided the young cub back towards the carcass, where it sniffed and played with the impala.
-Jumping on and biting it, the cubs re-enacted the way the mother would have killed it.
+Jumping on and biting it, the cub re-enacting the way the mother would have killed it.
 It was here that we eventually left them for the morning.

 For the next few days we poked our heads back there to see them.
 At different times we found them feeding on the kill, resting, grooming and playing with one another.